 Visual Communication & Cultural Studies, Diplom (Berlin University of the Arts), PhD Art History (University of Newcastle)

 Renate is interested in questions of the global and visual culture in contemporary and colonial contexts.
-Her approach is interdisciplinary and encompasses art, anthropology and cultural history with a particular focus on issues of cultural encounter and cultural translation, post-coloniality and gender.
+Her approach is interdisciplinary and encompasses art, anthropology and cultural history with a particular focus on decoloniality and the transcultural, as well as issues of race and gender.
+She is also interestd in questions of pedagogy, transformative learning and global citizenship education.
 Her work engages with questions of criticality in relation to contemporary art, and questions of art and empire focused on British India.
 She would be happy to supervise PhD theses in these areas.

 ‘Encounters Beyond the Gallery: Relational Aesthetics and Cultural Alterity?’
 (IB Tauris, 2016)

 ‘Colonial Art in British India.
-Power, Gender and Race under the Raj’ (IB Tauris)
+Power, Gender and Race under the Raj’ (Bloomsbury)

 ‘The Global, the Post-Abyssal and the Cosmopolitical: Casting a Creative Post-Underdeveloped, Post-Peripheral, Tropical Eye’, in Di Paola, M. (ed) Cosmopolitics and Biopolitics.
 Ethics and Aesthetics in Contemporary Art, Barcelona: University of Barcelona Press, 2018, pp. 77-94.